librenms/librenms/doc/Installation/Installation-Ubuntu-1604-Nginx.md

     vim /etc/nginx/conf.d/librenms.conf

-Add the following config, edit `server_name` as required:
+Add the following config, edit `server_name` as required, or add _ if you want this vhost to match everything:

 ```nginx
 server {